Fort Worth Divorce Lawyers

 Understanding the Texas Divorce Process

-• You have been a Texas resident for at least six months.
+- You must have been a Texas resident for at least six months and a Tarrant County resident for at least 90 days.

 Divorce Mediation and Collaborative Law